 On-Call Engineer Incident Load

-Blast Radius from Dependency Graph
+Blast Radius from the Dependency Graph

 Seven-Day Incident Rate